Evaluation access for regulated & quality-critical systems

 Everything linked into one reviewable, tamper-evident record.

 You keep MQTT.
-TrailMQ adds a control and evidence layer on top — no change to your machines, no change to your broker, no proprietary lock-in.
+TrailMQ adds a control and evidence layer around broker decisions — no change to your machines or MQTT clients.
 Why MQTT alone is not GxP compliant

 Capabilities